 On April 27, 1933,

-At the time, the only eyewear available was frames with lenses already fitted into the frame by the manufacturer.
-Optics gradually gained in importance: the first workshop to assemble made-to-measure eyewear in the Grand Duchy was set up in the late 30s.
-Moitzheim became a pioneer in a field that was still in its infancy in Luxembourg.
+At the time, the only eyeglasses available were frames with lenses already fitted by the manufacturer.
+The optical industry gradually gained importance:the Grand Duchy’s first workshop for custom-made eyeglasseswas established in the late 1930s.
+Moitzheim then became a pioneer in what was still an emerging field in Luxembourg.

 On November 18, 1892,